Aamir Jamals Terrific Counterpunch Lifts Pakistan To 313 - UrduPoint

 Aamir Jamal's Terrific Counterpunch Lifts Pakistan To 313

-Australia then saw off the one over bowled by Sajid Khan without the loss of any wicket to finish the day 307 runs behind Pakistan’s first-innings total.
+Australia then saw off the one over bowled by Sajid Khan without the loss of any wicket to finish the day 307 runs behind Pakistan’s first-innings total, according to information made available here by Pakistan Cricket board.

 Aamir, playing the third Test of his career, stole the spotlight with his brilliant counterattack that saw him amass 82 off 97 balls including nine fours and four maximums.
 Having come into bat when the team was in trouble at 220-7, Aamir’s batting heroics propelled Pakistan to a competitive total.